My Approach to Timeless, Documentary Wedding Photography

 Consider Getting Ready Together

 Many couples are skipping old traditions and getting ready in the same space.
-It’s practical and calming, and can lead to more natural photos.
+It’s practical and calming, and can lead to many beautiful heartfelt and natural photos.
 You can still save the dress or suit reveal for later if you’d like a surprise moment.

-If you opt in: I’ll position you in great light and let the moment unfold.
-Many couples read private vows here, and we often get amazing, natural portraits in that 5-10 minute window.
+If you opt in to having portraits together before the ceremony, it can be a positioned reveal moment, or you may simple join each other and let the moment happen.
+Many couples read private vows here, and we often get amazing, natural portraits in those first 5-10 minutes.

-If you opt out: That’s totally fine!
-We’ll work with your timeline to capture post-ceremony portraits.
-We may also take some individual photos pre-ceremony to save time later.
+If you save seeing each other for the aisle, we’ll work with your timeline to capture post-ceremony portraits.
+We may also take some individual photos pre-ceremony (of you and/or with wedding party and family) to save time later.

 Wedding Party

-Wedding parties today are wonderfully diverse—friends, siblings, any mix of genders and roles.
+Wedding parties are a blend of whomever you wish to be there with you.
 I’ll photograph everyone as one cohesive group, then capture each partner with their people.

-I love using transitions for natural moments: walking together, toasting, popping champagne, waving sparklers or tossing confetti.
-But if you prefer a simple approach, that’s great too.
+I love using transitions for natural moments: walking together, toasting, popping champagne, and more, and if you prefer a simple approach, that’s great too.

-No official wedding party?
-No problem.
-Grab your close friends during cocktail hour and we’ll take a few fun group shots.
+No official wedding party but want photos with a close friend group?
+A great time for this is during cocktail hour and we’ll take a few fun group images!

 Selfie Moments

-When someone pulls out their phone, it’s a cue that something sweet is happening.
-I’ll quietly step in to capture a professional version too, without interrupting the moment.
+When a guest pulls out their phone, it’s often a cue that something sweet or special is about to happen.
+I’ll often step in to capture a professional version too, without interrupting the moment.

 The Ceremony

 Your ceremony is one big authentic moment.
-I don’t interfere, but here are a few things to consider:
+I don’t interfere, and here are a few things to consider:

 - Ask your officiant to step aside during the first kiss